farcloser/lepton/docs/command-reference.md

 Metadata flags:

 - :whale: :blue_square: `--name`: Assign a name to the container
-- :whale: :blue_square: `-l, --label`: Set meta data on a container (Not passed through the OCI runtime since nerdctl v2.0, with an exception for `nerdctl/bypass4netns`)
+- :whale: :blue_square: `-l, --label`: Set metadata on a container (Not passed through the OCI runtime since nerdctl v2.0, with an exception for `nerdctl/bypass4netns`)
 - :whale: :blue_square: `--label-file`: Read in a line delimited file of labels
 - :whale: :blue_square: `--annotation`: Add an annotation to the container (passed through to the OCI runtime)
 - :whale: :blue_square: `--cidfile`: Write the container ID to the file